 Heart ♥ Innovation Research Program

 Dr. Sheila O’Keefe-McCarthy is a registered nurse and is an expert in adult cardiovascular critical care and conducts research in cardiovascular and pain science.
-Dr. O’Keefe-McCarthy dedicates much of her research program to cardiac health focusing on women’s heart health and gendered approaches to symptom management and treatment of cardiovascular diseases.
-With respect to these cardiovascular populations, her program focuses on three inter-related areas: 1) development and testing of innovative, digital health technology interventions for both acute and palliative cardiovascular populations, 2) examination of cardiac pain-related anxiety, and 3) detection, screening and examination of pre-hospital cardiac prodromal symptoms in men and women with coronary artery disease.
+Dr. O’Keefe-McCarthy dedicates much of her research program to cardiac health focusing on women’s and men’s heart health and using a sex and gendered approach and the latest in digital health technology.
+With respect to these cardiovascular populations, her program focuses inter-related areas of:

 The genesis and motivation to conduct clinically focused research in cardiovascular health care comes from Sheila’s 25 + years of experience in clinical practice.
 Most research questions are derived from identifying gaps in the literature and areas in practice that require further investigation and development of innovative interventions.